ktelep/XtremIOSnap/README.md

     --tf=<target_folder>    When specified, a _Snapshot subfolder will be created in this folder.
 If not used, snapshots will be saved in a _Snapshot folder at the root.
+For XtremIO 4+, this is the TAG that will be placed on the snapshot

     --l=<log_path>          [default: """+var_cwd+"""/XtremIOSnap.log]